 New Releases by Richard Doyle

 Richard Doyle is the author of The Chimes: a Goblin Story of Some Bells that Rang an Old Year Out and a New Year in (2025), Fairy Tales From All Nations (2025), Piccadilly (2025), Burlesques: Novels by Eminent Hands.
 Jeames's Diary.
 Adventures of Major Gahagan. a Legend of the Rhine.
-Rebecca and Rowena. the H (2023), The King of the Golden River (Illustrated) (2020).
+Rebecca and Rowena. the H (2023), The Princess Nobody: A Tale Of Fairy Land (2023).

 >>